darrenweiner/awstroubleshootingmeetups/VPC/README.md

 Reference Architecture (Mostly complete)

 ![Reference Architecture](https://cloudbutton-meetups.s3-us-west-2.amazonaws.com/RefArch/RefArch-VPCMeetup.jpeg)

 FAQS:
+When I launch the stack, do the parameters matter?
+No. To ensure a smooth launch, do not modify the default parameters.
+That will not impact the troubleshooting process

 Can I view the template code?
 Sure.
 You can view in CF Designer or an IDE/Text Editor...whatever you want.

 Can I diff different templates?
 No.  That's cheating.
 Don't do that.
 To get the most out of these exercises, you should treat each template as a separate exercise.